DSR-RHIT/creating-reproducible-reports/pages/composing.md

 ```
 ---
-title:  "Calibration report"
+title:  Calibration report
-author: "your name"
+author: your name
-date:   "date"
+date:   date
-output: "word_document"
+output: word_document
 ---

 ## Introduction

 ```

 The double hashtag `##` is markdown for a second-level heading in the output document.
-I will introduce markdown syntax as needed, but RStudio provides a handy reference for [Markdown basics](http://rmarkdown.rstudio.com/authoring_basics.html).
+(RStudio provides a handy reference for [Markdown basics](http://rmarkdown.rstudio.com/authoring_basics.html).)

 - Add the following text to the report introduction (copy-paste works fine).